silveredgold/beta-censoring/docs/content/configuration.md

 > Beta Censoring includes a default set of captions so you only need to do this if you want to change them.

+### Simple Method

+The simplest method if you just want to change which captions are shown by default, you can add a `captions.txt` file in the same folder as the server, with one caption per line.
+These will *replace* the default captions.

+### Advanced Method

+If you want a bit more control, or have a more complex set-up in mind, you can configure captions from the configuration file.
 Captions work similarly to stickers to configure, but with a `Captions` configuration section that looks a little different:

 <CodeGroup>
   <CodeGroupItem title="YAML" active>